atesfet/doc_pet_stanford/pet_pre_processing.rst

 The registration results are saved in output_pet_reg folder.

-Create an analysis mask in ASL space
+Create an analysis mask in PET space
 ------------------------------------

-Once we have created the registration between the ASL and T1-weighted structural image, we are going to use the brain mask in the structural image space to create an analysis mask in the ASL space.
+Once we have created the registration between the PET and T1-weighted structural image, we are going to use the brain mask in the structural image space to create an analysis mask in the PET space.

 First, we use the `convert_xfm <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT>`_ command to create a transformation from T1-weighted structural to PET space::